ookk2011/wuseman-EMAGNET/README.md

     cd EMAGNET;bash ./emagnet-setup.sh;bash emagnet -e emagnet

-* Normal mode without brute forcing: emagnet -e emagnet
+* Normal mode without brute forcing:

+      emagnet -e emagnet

-* Start brute force attack if there is any passwords found and then continue as usual: emagnet -e bruteforce
+* Start brute force attack if there is any mail:password combinations found.
+* If there is no mail:passwords found we just trying again as normal mode.
+(NOTICE: Support for GMAIL accounts only)

+      emagnet -e bruteforce

 ###  Get Started On Windows 10